Skip to main content

 Scout on Standards/Thursday

 I don’t need their theme to play in the background.
-I don’t need to hear their whispers to know that they speak about me.
-I don’t need to hear their footsteps to know that they run from me.
+I don’t need to hear their whispers to know they speak about me.
+I don’t need to hear their footsteps to know they run from me.
 I don’t need anything.
 I can hear the tapping of the clock just fine, the drums just fine, the stomping just fine, the waves just fine.
 I don’t want to be able to read their lips or know the length of their stride.
-The drums are loud enough to drown the sound of my ignorance.
+The drums are loud enough to drown out the sound of my ignorance.
 They asked me what I thought about love, and I told them I didn’t want it.
 Because the ones who told me they loved me whispered and ran and sang in the background of my misery.

 Comments